awsdocs/aws-powershell-user-guide/doc_source/shared-credentials-in-aws-powershell.md

 ## Using an IAM Role with AWS Tools for PowerShell<a name="shared-credentials-assume-role"></a>

 The AWS shared credential file enables additional types of access\.
 For example, you can access your AWS resources by using an IAM role instead of the long term credentials of an IAM user\.
 To do this, you must have a standard profile that has permissions to assume the role\.
-When you tell the Tools for PowerShell to use a profile that specified a role, the Tools for PowerShell looks up the profile identified by the `SourceProfile` parameter\.
+When you tell the AWS Tools for PowerShell to use a profile that specified a role, the AWS Tools for PowerShell looks up the profile identified by the `SourceProfile` parameter\.
 Those credentials are used to request temporary credentials for the role specified by the `RoleArn` parameter\.
 You can optionally require the use of an multi\-factor authentication \(MFA\) device or an `ExternalId` code when the role is assumed by a third party\.

 ****